sdd/kdtree-rs/README.md

 # kiddo

-> A fork of kdtree.
-Refactored to use const generics, with some performance improvements and extra features.
-Thanks and kudos to mrhooray for the original kdtree library on which kiddo is based.
+> A kd tree library that has high performance and const-generic dimensions.
+A fork of kdtree, with significant performance improvements and extra features.
+> Thanks and kudos to mrhooray for the original kdtree library on which kiddo is based.

 * [Crate](https://crates.io/crates/kiddo)
 * [Documentation](https://docs.rs/kiddo)